 In animals that fall into the first category, the males almost always tend to be larger.
 Species that fall into the second category can go either way, and with species that fall into the third category, the female is almost always the larger sex.

 Social and Parented Species

 With most social animals, the male is the larger sex.
 This rule crosses families, orders, and classes.
-While most species of freshwater fish, and in a significant number of saltwater fish, the female is larger...it is most likely due to the fact that they lead a solitary lifestyle.
-In fish that travel in schools, such as barracuda, the males are larger.
-Virtually all social mammals and social terrestrial vertebrates, the male is larger.
+While most species of freshwater fish, and in a significant number of saltwater fish, the female is larger - and most of them lead a solitary lifestyle.
+In fish that travel in schools such as barracuda, the males are larger.
+In virtually all social mammals and most social terrestrial vertebrates, the male is larger.
 A rare exception is the spotted hyena, where the females are only slightly larger than males.

 A primary reason for this manifestation of size dimorphism is the female is most often the primary caretaker of the young.
 Since she takes an interest in the well-being of her offspring, she wants them to have good genetics.
 She will select a large, strong, virile male.
 Males become as large, strong, and develop as much prowess as they can, in order to compete for the privilege of mating with females.

 Another reason is that in most social animals, due to the fact the female is the primary caretaker of the young, the males protect the herd as a whole.
 It makes sense for the herd's benefit for them to be the strongest line of defense.

 Further strengthening the case that lifestyle plays the key role in sexual size dimorphism, we will investigate the variations in the animals that are solitary and parented.
 In this section we will take a look at one example of each outcome.